eliamounier/optoprotein-fitness-prediction/README.md

 ### Assay-labeled Dataset

-The assay-labeled datasets are stored in the `data` folder.
+The assay-labeled datasets can be found in the `data` folder.

-- **data.csv:** This file contains protein sequences (`seq`) of variants along with their corresponding `log_fitness` values.
+- **data.csv:** This file includes protein sequences (`seq`) of variants along with their corresponding `log_fitness` values.
-- **wt.fasta:** This file corresponds to the sequence of the wild-type protein.
-It is essential for the alignment search process.
+- **wt.fasta:** This file represents the sequence of the wild-type protein, crucial for the alignment search process.

-### Evolutionary dataset
+### Evolutionary Dataset

+The evolutionary datasets are stored in the `alignments` folder.

-- `-.a2m`:This dataset consists of homologous sequences from different species or related sequences from the same species but at different evolutionary distances.
-An A2M file (alignment to model) is used to represent multiple sequence alignments (MSA) in bioinformatics.
-Processed multiple sequence alignments are stored in .a2m files.
+- **-.a2m:** This dataset comprises homologous sequences from various species or related sequences within the same species but at different evolutionary distances.
+The multiple sequence alignment must adhere to the .a2m convention and can be obtained using the hh-suite package ([GitHub](https://github.com/soedinglab/hh-suite)).

 # How to Run the Models